State Design Pattern

 Solution

-Create an Abstract State class that defines the interface that all states have.
-The Context class should not know any state methods besides the methods in the Abstract State so that it is not tempted to implement any state-dependent behavior itself.
-For each state-dependent method (i.e., for each method that should be implemented differently depending on which state the Context is in) we should define one abstract method in the Abstract State class.
+Create an abstract State type — either an interface or an abstract class — that defines the operations that all states have.
+The Context class should not know any state methods besides the methods in the abstract State so that it is not tempted to implement any state-dependent behavior itself.
+For each state-dependent method (i.e., for each method that should be implemented differently depending on which state the Context is in) we should define one abstract method in the State type.

-Create Concrete State classes that inherit from the Abstract State and implement the remaining methods.
+Create Concrete State classes that implement (or inherit from) the State type and provide the state-specific behavior.

 The primary interactions should be between the Context and its current State object.
 Whether Concrete State objects interact with each other depends on the transition design decision discussed below.